Could Your Stomach Gas Be the Cause of Back Pain?

 • Gentle Exercises: Light stretching and gentle abdominal exercises were recommended to help improve digestion and promote the movement of gas through the intestines, further relieving both the bloating and back pain.

-This case highlights the connection between digestive health and back pain.
-Gas buildup in the digestive system can cause pressure that radiates to the back, leading to discomfort that might not seem related at first.
+This case highlights the link between digestive health and back pain.
+Gas buildup in the digestive system can create pressure that radiates to the back, causing discomfort that may seem unrelated at first.
+Addressing digestive health often provides relief for both digestive issues and associated back pain.

 Dr. Olivia Choi, L.AC, DACM, VIVE Energy Medicine